A new definition of rough paths on manifolds: The Lipschitz geometry

-Contrary to the classical case, in the context of manifolds, we do not need to make a difference between rough paths and geometric rough paths (as only the latter are defined).
+\end{enumerate} \end{Def} Contrary to the classical framework, in the context of manifolds, we do not need to make a difference between rough paths and geometric rough paths (as only the latter are defined).
 Consequently, we drop the word ``geometric'' when talking about geometric rough paths on manifolds.
-In the classical sense, geometric rough paths are determined by the values of the integral of compactly supported one-forms along them.
-In order to make the correspondance one-to-one between the concept of a classical geometric rough path on a finite-dimensional space and a rough path on the same space when endowed with its Lipschitz structure, we define the following equivalence relation: \begin{Def} Let $\gamma_0, p\in \mathbb{R}$ such that $\gamma_0>p\geq1$.
+Moreover, in the classical sense, geometric rough paths are uniquely determined by the values of the integrals of compactly supported one-forms along them.
+In order to make the correspondance one-to-one between the concepts of classical geometric rough paths (on finite-dimensional spaces) and rough paths on the same space when endowed with its canonical Lipschitz structure, we define the following equivalence relation: \begin{Def} \cite{CLLy} Let $\gamma_0, p\in \mathbb{R}$ such that $\gamma_0>p\geq1$.
 Let $M$ be a $\textrm{Lip}-\gamma_0$ manifold.
-We say that two $p$-rough paths $X$ and $\tilde{X}$ on $M$ are equivalent, and we write $X\sim\tilde{X}$, if they have the same starting point and if, for every $\gamma\in\mathbb{R}$ such that $\gamma_0\geq\gamma>p$ and for every Banach space valued one-form $\alpha$ on $M$ that is compactly supported and $\textrm{Lip}-(\gamma-1)$, we have $X(\alpha)=\tilde{X}(\alpha)$. \end{Def}

-We give now a hint on how to build a one-to-one correspondance between rough paths in the classical sense and in a Lip-$\gamma$ manifold, when said manifold is a finite-dimensional vector space $V$:\begin{itemize} \item Given a geometric $p$-rough path $(x,X)$ on $V$, we define the rough path $Z$ in the manifold to be the functional sending every Banach space-valued Lip-$(\gamma-1)$ compactly supported one-form $\alpha$ to the classical rough path:
+We say that two $p$-rough paths $\mathbb{X}$ and $\tilde{\mathbb{X}}$ on $M$ are equivalent, and we write $\mathbb{X}\sim\tilde{\mathbb{X}}$, if they have the same starting point and if, for every $\gamma\in\mathbb{R}$ such that $\gamma_0\geq\gamma>p$ and for every $\textrm{Lip}-(\gamma-1)$ compactly supported Banach space valued one-form $\alpha$ on $M$, we have $\mathbb{X}(\alpha)=\tilde{\mathbb{X}}(\alpha)$. \end{Def} We give now a hint on how to build a one-to-one correspondance between rough paths in the classical sense and in a Lip-$\gamma$ manifold, when said manifold is a finite-dimensional vector space $V$ (see \cite{CLLy} for the complete proof): \begin{itemize} \item Given a geometric $p$-rough path $(x,X)$ on $V$, we define the rough path $\mathbb{X}$ in the manifold by the starting point $x$ and the functional sending every compactly supported Banach space-valued Lip-$(\gamma-1)$ one form $\alpha$ to the classical rough path: